28-907. Child restraint system; civil penalty; exemptions; notice; child restraint fund; definitions

 I. Before the release of any newly born child from a hospital, the hospital in conjunction with the attending physician shall provide the parents of the child with a copy of this section and information with regard to the availability of loaner or rental programs for child restraint systems that may be available in the community where the child is born.

-J. A child restraint fund is established.
+J. The child restraint fund is established.
 The fund consists of all civil penalties deposited pursuant to this section and any monies donated by the public.
 The department of child safety shall administer the fund.

 K. The department of child safety shall purchase child restraint systems that meet the requirements of this section from monies deposited in the fund.
 If a responsible agency requests child restraint systems and if they are available, the department of child safety shall distribute child restraint systems to the requesting responsible agency.